-\item In \textbf{Part II} (\Cref{sec:intro_part2} and \Cref{sec:part_ii}), we focus specifically on the ancilla overhead of multiplication of block encodings.
+\paragraph{\textbf{Part II} (\Cref{sec:intro_part2} and \Cref{sec:part_ii}).} Here we focus specifically on the ancilla-overhead of multiplication of block encodings.
 We prove that \emph{exact} multiplication of $K$ block encodings requires at least $\lceil \log_2 K \rceil$ ancillae\,---\,a lower-bound saturated by a slight modification to the compression gadet of \cite{low2019Hamiltonian}.
-Moreover, we propose a method for \emph{approximate} multiplication of block encodings and show that, for multiplication of block encodings with bounded distance from the identity, approximate multiplication can be achieved with $\calO(1)$ ancillae, surpassing the exact multiplication ancilla lower-bound.
-We describe how the guarantees of this procedure are relevant in the settings of Hamiltonian simulation and quantum differential equation solvers.
-Finally, we show that oblivious amplitude amplification can be used to boost the success probability for $\epsilon$-approximate multiplication of block encodings to $\Omega(1-\epsilon^2)$. \end{itemize}
+Moreover, by relaxing from exact to \emph{approximate} multiplication of block encodings we show that, in certain regimes (where each block encoding is structured), only $a=\calO(1)$ ancillae are necessary to implement an $\calO(1/K^{2^a})$-precise multiplication of $K$ block encodings.
+This offers a substantial saving over the $a=\Theta(\log_2 K)$ ancillae required by the \cite{low2019Hamiltonian} compression gadget for exact-multiplication.
+While the result assumes structure about the block encodings (and is therefore not fully generic), it serves as an exciting proof-of-concept that ancilla overhead can in fact be reduced below the logarithmic lower-bound necessary for exact multiplication.
+We further motivate how the guarantees of this procedure are relevant in the settings of Hamiltonian simulation and quantum differential equation solvers.
+Finally, we show that oblivious amplitude amplification can be used to boost the success probability for $\epsilon$-approximate multiplication to $1-\calO(\epsilon^2)$.